adrianjunus/SensorDataCollector/README.md

 # Sensor Data Collector

-Attempt to simulate sensor data (dis)continuously streaming to a postgressql database.
+Attempt to simulate sensor data (dis)continuously streaming to a PostgreSql database.
 This represents and edge device running independently from a central datastore and analytics platform.

 ## Table of Contents
 - [Basic Run Steps](#basicrunsteps)